NaeemAbushanab/Todos-with-redux/README.md

 This is a reactjs project bootstrapped with `create vite` => `javaScript`

-# Todo project - redux tutorials
+# Todos project - redux tutorials

 This project is implemented from redux tutorials in section [Redux-Fundamentals](https://redux.js.org/tutorials/fundamentals/part-3-state-actions-reducers).